adrian-dip/Reddit-scraper/readme.md

 #### Notice regarding the script

-The purpose of this script is to parse a large number of Reddit comments.
-If you are interested in a single subreddit, conversational dynamics, or qualitative analysis, consider using the original Convokit library, which is prettier and has more functionalities: https://convokit.cornell.edu/documentation/
+The purpose of this script is to parse a large number of subreddits.
+If you are interested in a single subreddit, conversational dynamics, or qualitative analysis, consider using the original Convokit library, which is prettier and has more functionalities but does not scale well: https://convokit.cornell.edu/documentation/

 #### Notice regarding your OS